MistUnky/minebase/misc/glossary.md

 [ToolCapabilities](https://github.com/minetest/minetest/blob/master/doc/lua_api.txt#L1817)
 A table representing the attributes of a tool for example digging groups, the punch interval and damage.

+TrapdoorDef
+A table with keys used in the definition of a trapdoor.

 [Vector](https://github.com/minetest/minetest/blob/master/doc/lua_api.txt#L3129)
 A table with numeric values assigned to the keys x, y and z like Position.
 A